OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 - `Key`, `PrivateKey`, `PublicKey`, `SecretKey`
 - And a few others in the `java.security.*` and `javax.crypto.*` packages.

-Trace and assess how key material is generated and stored before or after they are used.
+Trace and assess how key material is generated and stored before or after it is used.

 #### Dynamic Analysis